paycoreio/docs/docs/connectors/pumb/index.md

 * API URL for requests
 * Portal ID corresponding to a web application, a mobile application, or a server outside the bank system

-You also provide your email and get a registration in the bank digital system, and then you use this email and password to connect your H2H Merchant Account at the {{custom.company_name}} Dashboard.
+You also provide your email and get a registration in the bank digital system, and then you use this email login and password to connect your H2H Merchant Account at the {{custom.company_name}} Dashboard.

 !!! important
     Be sure to check with the bank manager if you require to provide a white list of IPs, and if so, specify IP addresses from the [Corefy list](/integration/ips/).

-## Connect H2H Merchant Account
+## Connect H2H Merchant account

 ### Step 1.
 Connect H2H account at the {{custom.company_name}} Dashboard